 - Posters (maximum 4 pages): Posters are expected to briefly explain the idea of your research and argue its novelty.
 Posters are not intended to provide background research or details of a rigorous experimental study.
 They provide opportunity to sell your ideas to the audience.
 The work presented in the Posters must not have been published (or submitted for publication) elsewhere.

 - Workshop proposals (maximum 6 pages): Workshops provide participants with the opportunity to present and discuss novel research ideas on hot topics in the scope of the conference.
 We particularly encourage workshops which devote time to hands-on activities by the attendees (which may include think-pair-share, group discussions, collaborative editing, programming etc.).
 Workshop organizers should use the ‘Workshop proposal details‘ below to submit their proposals.
 Workshop proposals will be evaluated for relevance, anticipated interest, quality, and availability of appropriate facilities.
 Please note that workshop organizers will be responsible for setting up the workshop website, coordinating the review process and collecting the camera ready papers.
 Workshop papers should be maximum 6 pages long and the accepted papers will be published in the main conference proceedings volume.
-Please submit your Workshop proposal by email to firstname.lastname@example.org or email@example.com.
-For further information regarding the workshops, please contact the Workshop Chairs at firstname.lastname@example.org or email@example.com (Subject: ICSLE 2019 Workshop Proposal).
+Please submit your Workshop proposal by email to firstname.lastname@example.org.
+For further information regarding the workshops, please contact the Workshop Chairs at email@example.com or firstname.lastname@example.org (Subject: ICSLE 2020 Workshop Proposal).

 - Workshop proposal details: A 6-page workshop proposal is to be submitted for the review process.
 Proposals should contain the following information:

 - Names, affiliations, and a short bio of the organizers

 - What are the objectives of the workshop?

 - Who is the intended audience for the workshop?

 - What will be the take-away from the workshop for participants?